-Describe the district's systems of The district leadership team (superintendent/principal, director of curriculum professional growth and improvement (for & instruction, federal programs director, special education director, serving both the district and individual technology director, media specialist, team leaders and assistant principals), schools).
-The description might include: conducts its annual needs assessment in the late winter or early spring by how the district uses data and other evidence gathering data from the following sources: Georgia Professional Standards to identify teacher and student needs and to Commission, PQ and Equity Reports, Stakeholder Surveys, School inform professional development Improvement Plans, Student Achievement Data, and CCRPI Reports.
-The data strategy;how district policies provide from the PSC website is reviewed annually to determine retention and sufficient time and resources to ensure recruitment needs.
-The system will continuously monitor, through data professional development is sustained, collection and analyses, that poor and minority students are not being taught ongoing, and job-embedded; how the district at higher rates than other students by inexperienced or out of field teachers. builds the requisite leadership capacity for Data is continuously monitored throughout the year through vertical, those who facilitate professional horizontal, team and faculty meetings.
-Since Webster County School System development (and sustains them over has one school per level of instruction, students' assignments will be monitored time);how the district is moving toward within the schools to ensure that student demographics are as equal as evidence-based professional development possible.
-Teachers and staff offer suggestions at the end of each year for that aligns with ESSA's new definition of placement in classes for the next year. professional development; and what Professional Learning must be of high quality, sustained, intensive, and measures will be used to determine whether classroom-focused in order to have a positive and lasting impact on classroom district and school efforts are resting in instruction and the teacher's performance in the classroom.
-The Webster improvements in teaching and student County LEA will connect all Title II, Part A funded activities to a review of outcomes. evidence based research.
+The district leadership team (superintendent, principal, director of curriculum & instruction, federal programs director, special education director, technology director, media specialist, team leaders and assistant principal), conducts its annual needs assessment in the late winter or early spring by gathering data from the following sources: Georgia Professional Standards Commission, PQ and Equity Reports, Stakeholder Surveys, School Improvement Plans, Student Achievement Data, and CCRPI Reports.
+The data from the PSC website is reviewed annually to determine retention and recruitment needs.
+The system will continuously monitor, through data collection and analyses, that disadvantaged and minority students are not being taught at higher rates than other students by inexperienced or out of field teachers.
+Data is continuously monitored throughout the year through vertical, horizontal, data team and faculty meetings.
+Since Webster County School System has one school per level of instruction, students' assignments will be monitored within the schools to ensure that student demographics are as equal as possible.
+Teachers and staff offer suggestions at the end of each year for placement in classes for the next year.

+Professional Learning must be of high quality, sustained, intensive, and classroom-focused in order to have a positive and lasting impact on classroom instruction and the teacher's performance in the classroom.
+The Webster County LEA will connect all Title II, Part A funded activities to a review of evidence based research.
 "High quality professional development" will include activities "that advance teacher understanding of effective instructional strategies that are based on evidence."
 The Webster County LEA will base professional learning on the identified "gaps" as provided by the GaDOE which are evidence based instructional strategies.
 It must address one or more of the annual LEA prioritized needs.
 Finally, professional learning must focus on increasing the ability of the teaching staff to help all students achieve high academic standards, or the school administrative staff to lead their schools' efforts to increase student academic achievement.